fbpx

 These recruitment metrics form the predictive analytics that helps direct recruitment actions.

-a) Time-to-Hire
+a) Time-to-hire

 The clock starts ticking when you know an employee is about to leave.
 Time-to-hire data (how long it takes to hire employees) is a metric that tells you how effective your talent acquisition process is.